Matalom, Philippines: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A, B and C. Make sure to get the correct kind.
-The majority of adapters available are simply plug changers and expect your devices to convert the voltage themselves.
-If your devices can't do that they could burn up.
-This one should be appropriate for most countries.
+A plug adapter that supports outlet types A, B and C. Check that you find the necessary kind.
+The vast majority of adapters available online are just plugs and require your electronics to change the voltage themselves.
+If your devices can't do that they could get destroyed.
+This one works in most locations.

 What to wear/what to pack: